-Each month, TPA Public Relations staff compiles a Public Involvement Activity Report (PIAR) which shows progress toward Strategic Plan goals related to Engaging the Public.
+Each month, TPA Public Relations staff compiles a Public Involvement Activity Report (PIAR) which shows progress toward Strategic Plan goals related to "Engaging the Public", a work task of the TPA.
 These goals include increased social media followers and social media impressions across Facebook, Twitter, Instagram and LinkedIn as well as the TPA's website.
 Media stories involving the TPA are tracked with one or two noteworthy stories highlighted each month.
 A link to a full report shows the total audience and publicity value for earned media gathered through the agency's media monitoring tool, Critical Mention.